 Tell your doctor or healthcare professional if your symptoms do not start to get better or if they get worse.

 It is important that you keep the infected ear(s) clean and dry.
 When bathing, try not to get the infected ear(s) wet.
 Do not go swimming unless your doctor or health care professional has told you otherwise.

 Keep out of the reach of children.

-Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
-Protect from light and heat.
+Store at room temperature between 15 and 25 degrees C (59 and 77 degrees F).
 Do not freeze.
-Throw away any unused medicine 6 months after the dropper is first placed in the solution or after the expiration date, whichever comes first.
+Protect unused containers from light in foil pouch.
+Throw away any unused medicine after the expiration date.